 Co-Founder & President

 During the day, Brian works for a Fortune 500 global technology company in the field of Network Planning & Engineering, designing custom fiber-optic networks across the Northeastern US & Canada.
-Brian is a lifelong Pittsburgher, growing up on the City's East End, a product of the Pittsburgh Public Schools (Peabody Highlander for life!) and a graduate of the University of Pittsburgh's School of Information Sciences.
+Brian is a lifelong Pittsburgher, growing up on the City's East End, a product of the Pittsburgh Public Schools (Peabody Highlander for life!), and a University of Pittsburgh's School of Information Sciences graduate.
 Brian is a proud father of six sons, including 2022 MLB Draft pick, Tanner Jacobson (10th Round - St. Louis Cardinals).

 Brian has consistently been a passionate advocate for inclusive, diverse, and equitable athletic programming for many years, specifically in the inner-city of Pittsburgh and surrounding communities.
 Brian has been involved in coaching and providing baseball & softball programming for over ~30 years for players ranging from 8 years of age through college.
 Brian has coached countless community-based teams in the RBI Citisports League (formerly, the City of Pittsburgh’s B.I.G.
 League), Allderdice High School, and founded the Pittsburgh East Baseball “show up & play” program, among several others.